2010 Canterbury earthquake: Geotechnical reports

 The Earthquake Commission has published two Geotechnical Land Damage Assessment & Reinstatement Report[s].
 The first Stage-1 report was published on 21 October 2010.
 The report briefly describes the mechanics of the earthquake, underlying geology, residential land damage assessment, reconstruction considerations, land and building reinstatement, and remediation options.

 The second Stage-2 report was published on 1 December 2010.
 It divides the quake-affected areas into three zones, and outlines the remediation plans for these areas.

 Casualties, damage, and other effects

 Most of the damage was in the area surrounding the epicentre, including the city of Christchurch, New Zealand's second-largest urban area with a population of 386,000.
 Minor damage was reported as far away as Dunedin and Nelson, both around 300–350 km from the earthquake's epicentre.

 The September 2010 earthquake caused two Christchurch residents to be seriously injured, one by a falling chimney and a second by flying glass, and led to many with less serious injuries.
 One person died of a heart attack suffered during the quake, with the coroner's report identifying the earthquake as being a contributing factor.
-Another person died after falling during the quake.
+Another person died after falling during the quake, although Coronial Services was unable to find the coroner's report for that death.

 The subsequent 22 February 2011 aftershock caused a large number of deaths and casualties, along with significant damage to buildings and infrastructure.